influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/administration/subscription-management.md

 Set to `true` to disable all subscriptions.

 ### `subscription-mode`
-Define the subscription mode of Kapacitor.
+Defines the subscription mode of Kapacitor.
 Available options:

 - `"server"`